If interested please submit an application here.

 Sylvie is a big beautiful silver Weimie.
 She has a lovely friendly temperament and she has proven very adaptable and obedient.
 She is 80 pounds and stands 27 inches at the shoulder.
 Her line derives from hunting dogs and all of her line were successful in field trials.
 Linden’s Silver Girl has delivered her second litter in late August.
 Some of these puppies are already obligated to prospective owners.
 If you are interested in one of the remaining puppies, please submit this application.

-We are expecting another litter early in 2017 from “Sylvie’s” daughter, Linden’s Blue Mist.
+We are expecting another litter early in July from “Sylvie’s” daughter, Linden’s Blue Mist.
+All of these puppies are also reserved.
 All of our puppies are guaranteed to be free of genetic issues for two years.
 They are docked and have dew claws removed within a few days of birth.
 They come to their new owners with their AKC application, a health certificate, six-week puppy shots, de-wormed, and with a microchip.

 Our puppies have beauty, spirit, endurance, loyalty and obedience already embedded in their gene makeup.
 For more information about this or future litters or for an application please call or e-mail.
 Puppies are sold to approved homes only.